Last updated October 21st 2018.

 Pueblo Alto Trail

-The Pueblo Alto trail-head is accessed from the Pueblo del Arroyo parking lot.
+Access Pueblo Alto trail-head from the Pueblo del Arroyo parking lot.
 It is probably the most popular backcountry trail as there are options.
 You do not have to complete the entire loop, rather you can seize the optimal photographic opportunities to portray “calendar-like” snaps of the mega-stars of the site, Pueblo Bonito Overlook and Chetro Ketl Overlook.
 You can seize your snaps and be back in your car in no time.